 The 2018 FIFA World Cup is taking place in Russia until 15 July.

 - Nizhny Novgorod

 The England team are based in Repino, near St Petersburg.
 They were drawn in Group G and played Tunisia in Volgograd on 18 June.
 They will play Panama in Nizhny Novgorod on 24 June, and Belgium in Kaliningrad on 28 June.

 Should England progress beyond the group stages, they could play in Moscow, St Petersburg, Kazan, Rostov-on-Don, or Samara.

 Safety and security

-There will be an increased demand on flights, trains and hotels, so you should book early to avoid disappointment.
+There is an increased demand on flights, trains and hotels, so you should book early to avoid disappointment.
 For more information, visit the official tournament website.

-Few of the host cities have experience of hosting international events like the World Cup, and all are in the process of building new stadiums and transport infrastructure.
+Few of the host cities have had experience of hosting international events like the World Cup, and all have built new stadiums and transport infrastructure.
 You should note that the distance between each of them is considerable and will involve long journeys.